TAC

 If you’re injured in an accident, you could be entitled to the following benefits and compensation:

-If you have been injured in a Transport Accident, you could be entailed to reasonable medical and like expenses for your accident injuries.
-Some examples TAC can pay for include:
+If you have been injured in a transport accident, you could be entitled to reasonable medical and like expenses for your accident injuries.
+Some examples of what the TAC can pay for include:

-- Medical expenses inducing surgical, ongoing treatment, rehabilitation, medication
+- Medical expenses including surgical treatment, ongoing treatment, rehabilitation and medication

-- Travel expenses for travelling from medical appointments and other essential appointments
+- Travel expenses for attending medical appointments and other essential appointments

-- Household Support Services for expenses related to mainlining your household while you are injured
+- Household support services for expenses related to maintaining your household while you are injured

 Impairment Benefit